 The Vanguard School uses a classical, liberal arts curriculum based on the Hillsdale Academy Model and designed to give all students the solid academic grounding required for success as an adult.
-Our core curriculum is designed to ensure that all students have met or exceeded the Colorado Commission on Higher Education’s admission standards to Colorado colleges and universities for 2010, the year of our first graduating class.
+Our core curriculum is designed to ensure that all students had met or exceeded the Colorado Commission on Higher Education’s admission standards to Colorado colleges and universities for 2010, the year of our first graduating class.

 Students are required to take a college-preparatory course of study consisting of at least four years of English, four years of math, four years of history, three years of science, three years of the same world language, and at least one year of Latin.
 English classes are coordinated with history courses to provide a synergy between these two subjects.
 Latin is used to create a classical grounding and to provide additional support for literary skills.
 In support of this rigorous academic load, students have study hall time to connect with teachers to receive extra support.
 Each student is assigned a mentor to track his progress and assist in planning for the future.